 SolidWorks

-However, its direct modeling remains limited compared to NX’s comprehensive toolkit.
+SolidWorks’s strength is parametric modeling with its intuitive FeatureManager Design Tree, which works well for basic to mid-level mechanical design.
+However, teams often encounter limitations when scaling up to advanced freeform or hybrid modeling needs.
 SolidWorks does offer capable surfacing tools, but they lack the depth and control required for the most demanding freeform applications.

 3. Efficiency & Toolset Breadth